Licensing policy

 • Other tools

-These points are explained in detail in the following paragraphs.
+These factors are explained in more detail in the following paragraphs.
 A detailed description of individual blocks, drivers, HMI creation, and other tools can be found in the REXYGEN system user documentation.
-During project compilation, all relevant factors are displayed in the compilation window, including a list of required licenses for the permanent operation of the application.
+During project compilation, all relevant factors are displayed in the compilation window, including the list of required licences for the permanent operation of the application.

 Function Blocks

-The extensive function block library is divided into several license groups:
+The extensive library of function blocks is divided into several licence groups:

-• STANDARD – Common (mostly simple) function blocks available in all license variants.
+• STANDARD – common (mostly simple) function blocks available in all licence variants,

-• ADVANCED – Advanced (mostly more complex) function blocks available in all license variants except the Starter license.
+• ADVANCED – advanced (mostly more complex) function blocks available in all licence variants except the Starter licence,

 Input and Output Drivers

-ike function blocks, drivers are divided into several license groups:
+Like function blocks, drivers are divided into several licence groups:

-• Basic I/O drivers – Drivers for inputs and outputs native to the hardware (always included in the basic license), direct input/output drivers (if the hardware has them), and the 1Wire driver via OWFS.
+• Basic – drivers for inputs and outputs native to the given hardware, direct input and output drivers (if available on given HW), and a 1Wire driver using OWFS,

-• IIoT drivers – Drivers for Industrial Internet of Things (IIoT): MQTT, OPC UA driver, Database access (DbDrv, PqDrv).
+• IIoT – drivers for the Industrial Internet of Things (IIoT): MQTT, OPC UA driver, Database access (DbDrv, PqDrv),

-• Fieldbus I/O drivers – Modbus RTU/TCP (master and slave), CAN/CANopen.
+• Fieldbus – Modbus RTU/TCP (master and slave), CAN/CANopen,

-• I/O channels – Total number of inputs and outputs in the application.
+• Number of I/Os – Total number of inputs and outputs in the project.

-• Number of blocks – Total number of function blocks in the application.
+• Number of Blocks – Total number of function blocks in the project.

 • Multicore – Running on multiple processor cores.

 In version 3 of the REXYGEN system, large visualizations are subject to fees.
+The complexity is assessed according to the so-called tags.
 Visualizations with up to 128 tags are free.
 Tags are counted as follows:

-• Each displayed or entered value counts as 1 tag.
+• Each utilized value (input or display) counts as 1 tag.

 • Each signal displayed in a trend counts as 10 tags.

-If the number of tags exceeds the visualization license limit, this is visibly indicated, but the visualization continues to work.
-Purchasing the necessary license removes this indication.
+If the number of tags exceeds the visualization licence limit, this is visibly indicated, but the visualization continues to work.
+Purchasing the necessary licence removes this indication.

 Other Tools